ElioIshak/AIndicate/README.md

 ## 📂 How to Run

 1. Install the requirements:
-    - pip install streamlit yfinance pandas numpy scikit-learn matplotlib pillow
+    - pip install -r requirements.txt
 2. Launch the program:
     - streamlit run AI_Stock_Indicator.py